-- If the service name in the Routing Binding Indication is omitted and the binding for notification is on NF Set or NF Instance level, the endpoint address of the NF registered in the NRF at NF Profile level shall be used to construct a new Notification Endpoint.
+- If the service name in the Routing Binding Indication is omitted and the binding for notification is on NF Set or NF Instance level, the endpoint address registered in the NRF at NF Profile level of the NF(s) selected according to the Binding Indication shall be used to construct a new Notification Endpoint.

-- If the service name is included in the Routing Binding Indication, an endpoint address registered in the NRF for that service in the NF profile shall be used to construct a new Notification Endpoint.
+- If the service name is included in the Routing Binding Indication, an endpoint address registered in the NRF for that service in the NF profile(s) selected according to the Binding Indication shall be used to construct a new Notification Endpoint.